Meghann Michalsky is an independent Dance Artist working in Calgary, Alberta.

 Ms. Michalsky completed her BA in Contemporary Dance, concentration in Choreography and Performance from the University of Calgary.
 Since graduating she has rigourously pursued her dance technique training in Alberta, Vancouver, and Montreal, as well as in London, Amsterdam and Vienna.

 With the strength of her performance quality Ms. Michalsky was selected for the Lab Emerging Artist Program, where she performed with the Dance Action Lab (2016).
 She also danced in Physic/Alchemy (2018), both featuring works by mid-career and mature choreographers, produced by Dancers’ Studio West.
-Michalsky has also worked for an array of individual artists and companies, including Peggy Baker Dance Projects, Davida Monk, Michele Moss, kloetzel&co, Cloudsway Dance Theatre, Dancing Monkey Laboratories, and J-Sik Movements, amongst others.
+Michalsky has been seen performing for an array of individual artists and companies, including Peggy Baker Dance Projects, Davida Monk, Michele Moss, kloetzel&co, Cloudsway Dance Theatre, Dancing Monkey Laboratories, and J-Sik Movements, amongst others.
+She has also participated in Sasha Ivanochko (2018), Linnea Swan (2018), Pam Tzeng (2017 & 2018) and Marynia Fekecz (2018) in studio choreographic research.

 As a choreographer, Michalsky is inspired by cinema.
 She seeks to construct an immersive cinematic-like experience through Contemporary Dance; She does this by combining and collaborating with thematic and multi-disciplinary approaches.
 Michalsky is adamant about layering her work with multiple perspectives to create a captivating interplay between simplicity and complexity.
 Within this approach, she searches for an intricacy throughout her total composition that holds attention by unfolding the narrative in diverse ways.